Aspect Ratio Calculator

 When should I use the Aspect Ratio Calculator?

 Use it when your task matches one of these common needs: Simplify image, video, thumbnail, and screenshot dimensions.
 Resize a design to a new width while preserving height proportion.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the original width and height, plus either the new width or the new height when you are resizing.

 What is the Aspect Ratio Calculator doing with my inputs?

-In plain language: The calculator divides width and height by their greatest common divisor for the ratio, then scales the missing dimension from the same width-to-height relationship.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator scales decimal inputs to whole-number precision, divides width and height by their greatest common divisor to simplify the ratio, then uses width / height to calculate the missing scaled dimension.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?